iPapkorn/telega/README.md

 5. Adult content is prohibited.

-6. Ads must not contain praise, condemn, support, or represent individuals or groups with ties to Politics or Violence.
+6. Ads must not praise, condemn, support, or represent individuals or groups with ties to Politics or Violence.

 7. Collection of user personal information is prohibited.